 If you use free stock photos like thousands of other marketers on Facebook, chances are people won't be interested in seeing the same image in five different ads.

 Another problem with generic stock images is that they tell someone else's story, not yours.

-Having a Facebook ad image with your product, animation or real-life happy customers is so much more genuine (and profitable in the long run).
+Having a Facebook ad image with your product, animation, or real-life happy customers is more genuine (and profitable in the long run).

-Take another step further and don't just create custom images, but do your best to create interesting custom images.
+Take another step further and don't just create custom images, but do your best to create interesting ones.

 This Facebook ad by MailChimp definitely got our attention:

 Instead of being afraid of negative feedback, pay the price of a couple of haters in exchange for many new customers.